ryangiglio/glitch-twitter-archive-deleter/README.md

 3. Enter `Glitch Twitter archive deleter credentials` as the Application description
 4. Enter `https://twitter.com` as the website URL
    _This value doesn't actually matter - it won't be used or referenced in this app_
 5. Scroll to the bottom of the page and copy/paste this text in the "Tell us how this app will be used" field
    ```
    This app will be used to generate credentials that let me use the Twitter API on behalf of my own account.
    ```
 6. Press Create, and then press Create again on the popop
 7. Click on the "Keys and tokens" tab at the top.
 Under the "Access token & access token secret " section, click the Create button
-8. In this project, copy the contents of `.env.sample` into `.env` (the one with the little key)
-9. Copy & paste your Consumer Key, Consumer Secret, Access Token, and Access Token secret from the Twitter app page into your `.env`.
+8. Copy & paste your Consumer Key, Consumer Secret, Access Token, and Access Token secret from the Twitter app page into your `.env` file (the one with the little key in the file browser on the left).
 It should look like this, with your values filled in:

    ```
    TWITTER_CONSUMER_KEY=Pqhe6a6rSFb4vfCun7sYyDWOA
    TWITTER_CONSUMER_SECRET=HfTfQc0lFm33T3Ixfv4cCmRj0k6daT9iSa6DF2n3H6qwZ4lWai
    TWITTER_ACCESS_TOKEN=12345678-AzNwMwPGtNehMvf86ChlhYuowX95Bw7BBbpmFm2qw
    TWITTER_ACCESS_TOKEN_SECRET=ym62oXokuSH5f7jqw18Mr7LuwCaifQHaFIQUtcoeC8QZL
    ```